browsly/browsly-downloads/README.md

 ### Does Browsly work offline?

 Browsly is designed as an offline-first application and supports local workflow execution.
-An internet connection may still be required to download the application, install libraries, access external services, or receive updates.
+An internet connection may still be required to download the app, install libraries, access external services or receive updates.

 ### Which operating systems are supported?